 The bulk critical point $(\phi_c,T_c)$ is classically obtained as a solution to the two coupled equations: $\partial^2f_b(\phi_c,T_c)/\partial\phi^2=\partial^3f_b(\phi_c,T_c)/\partial\phi ^3=0$ for the two variables $\phi_c$ and $T_c$.
 A nonuniform force leads to a nonuniform profile $\phi(r)$.
 One may then ask: {\it what is the bulk point $(\phi_0,T)$ for which the composition and temperature at the ``surface'' obey the critical-point conditions?}

-We focus on external fields that can be written in the form \bea H(\phi,r)=h(\phi)q(r). \eea For simplicity in the analysis, we assume that $h(\phi)$ is a monotonously decreasing or increasing function of $\phi$ and is independent on $T$.
-In addition, $q(r)$ decreases in absolute value, e.g., $q(r)=r^{-n}$ with $n>0$.
+We focus on external fields that can be written in the form \bea H(\phi,r)=h(\phi)q(r). \eea For simplicity in the analysis, we assume that $h(\phi)$ is a monotonically decreasing or increasing function of $\phi$ and is independent of $T$.
+In addition, $q(r)$ monotonically decreases, e.g., $q(r)=r^{-n}$ with $n>0$.
 The dimensionless distance $r$ is in the range $1\leq r\leq\infty$ ($r=1$ is the ``surface'').
-Without loss of generality $q(r=1)=1$ and $|q(r)|\leq 1$.
+Without loss of generality $q(r=1)=1$ and $0\leq q(r)\leq 1$.